-Just about all exercise can help increase your metabolism, which then increases intestinal motility.
-The key is to get is some exercise every day.
+Just about all exercise can help increase your metabolism, increasing intestinal motility.
+The key is to get in some exercise every day.
 Walking and rebounding are easy to perform.

-Ladies, that means no walking and eating or running around the office or kitchen between bites – you know what I mean.
-Make it a practice to sit down and calm down and eat slowly.
+Ladies, that means no walking and eating or running around the office or kitchen between bites – you know what I mean – this is something we tend to be guilty of.
+Make it a practice to sit down, calm down, and eat slowly.

-One key to regularity is to promptly move your bowels rather than postponing it until later.
+One key to regularity is promptly moving your bowels rather than postponing it until later.
 Allowing fecal matter to stay in your gut any longer than necessary only contributes to bowel compaction and constipation, and it enables toxins to enter the body and produce disease.

 Drink more purified water.

-Being dehydrated is a very common reason many women experience constipation.
-Try to drink half of you body weight in ounces of purified water every day.
-If you haven’t been doing this, up your water intake slowly.
-After a while, you will notice that your thirst mechanism will kick-in.
-You will also notice clearer skin and more energy when your body is properly hydrated.
+Being dehydrated is a widespread reason many women experience constipation.
+Try to drink half of your body weight in ounces of purified water every day; if you haven’t been doing this, slowly up your water intake.
+After a while, you will notice that your thirst mechanism will kick in.
+You will also notice clearer skin and more energy when your body is adequately hydrated.

 Consume more fiber.